stereobooster/stereobooster.com/content/posts/accidental-complexity-why-we-do-it-to-ourselves/index.md

 ---
-title: "Accidental complexity: why do we it to ourselves?"
+title: "Accidental complexity: why do we do it to ourselves?"
 date: 2021-01-27T06:21:57+01:00
 draft: false
 tags: [aws,opensource,watercooler,ruby,rails,complexity]